celery1124/valgrind-cachedhat/README.md

 Heap profile heatmap has several parameters to control.

 ```
+--ts-read-res controls the time resolution (here time is actual count of memory reference rather than real processor cycles) for read requests heatmap.
---ts-res controls the time resolution (here time is actual count of memory reference rather than real processor cycles).
+--ts-write-res controls the time resolution (here time is actual count of memory reference rather than real processor cycles) for write requests heatmap.
+--mem-read-res controls the memory resolution for read reqeusts profile, finer granularity requires more space to store the heatmap.
---mem-res controls the memory resolution, finer granularity requires more space to store the heatmap.
+--mem-write-res controls the memory resolution for write reqeusts profile, finer granularity requires more space to store the heatmap.
 --hm-read=(**yes**/no) controls whether record the read requests heatmaps.
 --hm-write=(yes/**no**) controls whether record the write requests heatmaps.
 --hm-size-limit controls the heap region size limit to record for heatmap.
 (Better set this as same as the LLC size).